pbunsee/soupy/README.md

 pip 7.1.2 from /Library/Python/2.7/site-packages/pip-7.1.2-py2.7.egg (python 2.7)
 ```

-###2.
+###3.
 INSTALL iPython
 iPython provides a better IDE for developers than the default python IDE.
-It provides helpful features like auto-complete and context-sensitive help.
+It provides helpful features like auto-complete and context-sensitive method selection.

 ```
 sudo pip install ipython[all]